ka8725/migration_data/README.md

 end
 ```

 The helper to load migrations `require_migration` is defined in the `migration_data/testing`.
-So you should to require it
-to have access to this convinient require extension.
+So you should to require it to have access to this convinient require extension.

+## Clean old migration

+Once you are tired maintaining your old migrations you can clean up the old migrations.
+Use `rake db:migrate:squash` for this.
+The task will remove all old your migrations and will generate one migration with current database schema.
+You don't have to run migrations after this because the generated migration will have the latest database version.

 ## Contributing